 ANLY 699 - Applied Project in Analytics

-Description: This course allows the student to pursue an area of interest that is within the broad scope of analytics.
+Prerequisites: GRAD 695 or permission of instructor Description: This course allows the student to pursue an area of interest that is within the broad scope of analytics.
 A faculty member will supervise this study.